mulesoft/api-console/docs/api-components.md

 - Model propagation helper (raml-aware) as an optional dependency.

-In some cases you may need to use the components separately to customize the experience even more with your environment.
-This document describes how to use separate components to work together as in the API console.
+In some cases you may need to use the components separately to customize the experience with your environment.
+This document describes how to use API components to work together as in the API console.

 ## Installation